dotnet/msbuild/documentation/specs/static-graph.md

 </ItemGroup>
 ```

-#### Crosstargeting details
+#### Multitargeting details

-A crosstargeting project can get called with different targets for the outer build and the inner builds.
+A multitargeting project can get called with different targets for the outer build and the inner builds.
 In this case, the `ProjectReferenceTargets` items containing targets for the outer build are marked with the `OuterBuild=true` metadata.
 Here are the rules for how targets from `ProjectReferenceTargets` get assigned to different project types:
   - *Outer build*: targets with `OuterBuild=true` metadata
   - *Dependent inner build*: targets without `OuterBuild=true` metadata
-  - *Standalone inner build*: the same as non crosstargeting builds.
+  - *Standalone inner build*: the same as non multitargeting builds.
-  - *Non crosstargeting build*: concatenation of targets with `OuterBuild=true` metadata and targets without `OuterBuild=true` metadata
+  - *Non multitargeting build*: concatenation of targets with `OuterBuild=true` metadata and targets without `OuterBuild=true` metadata

 **OPEN ISSUE:** Current implementation does not disambiguate between the two types of inner builds, leading to overbuilding certain targets by conservatively treating both inner build types as standalone inner builds.

-For example, consider the graph of `A (non crosstargeting) -> B (crosstargeting with 2 innerbuilds) -> C (standalone inner build)`, with the following target propagation rules:
+For example, consider the graph of `A (non multitargeting) -> B (multitargeting with 2 innerbuilds) -> C (standalone inner build)`, with the following target propagation rules:
 ```
 A -> Ao when OuterBuild=true
 A -> Ai, A
 ```

-According to the graph construction rules defined in the [crosstargeting section](#crosstargeting), we get the following graph, annotated with the target propagation for target `A`.
+According to the graph construction rules defined in the [multitargeting section](#multitargeting), we get the following graph, annotated with the target propagation for target `A`.

 ```
                    A+-->ProjA